Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Purchase and sale transactions with deferred payment, etc.

-2. Cash transactions- cash transactions.
+2. Cash transactions– transactions with cash.

-Assets are also divided by the level of liquidity:
+Assets are also divided by liquidity level:

 Illiquid assets are assets that are impossible or very difficult to sell.